neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 2. ### Writing tests to run in the CI environment

-    Since CI environments don't have access to browsers (needed for Google's oauth), me and my mentor discussed several strategies for automated testing in the CI until we found a suitable one.
+    Since CI environments don't have access to browsers (needed for Google's OAuth for Google Drive access), me and my mentor discussed several strategies for automated testing in the CI until we found a suitable one.

 ## Future work